zolagonano/zolagonano.github.io/_posts/2024-08-25-a-very-technical-look-at-bitmessage.md

 ---
-title: A Very Technical Look at BitMessage
+title: "A Very Technical Look at BitMessage: Learning From a Dead Project"
 layout: post
 series: BitMessage
 ---